yarikoptic/numfocus.org/content/pages/take-action/join-numfocus.rst

 **Membership Types**

-Full details on membership may be found in the amended `bylaws <|filename|/media/docs/bylaws.pdf>`.
+Full details on membership may be found in the amended `bylaws <|filename|/media/docs/bylaws.pdf>`_.

-- **Community Member**: Anyone may become a community member by sending a message to either info@numfocus.org containing:
+- **Community Member**: Anyone may become a community member by sending a message to info@numfocus.org containing:

   - a request for admission to membership
   - an email address